 We can help through the entire process from A to Z, from Asset Map to the development of assets generating the maximum return to the benefit of society as a whole

-Transparency and communication about the benefits of a more efficient public financial and asset management starts with an Asset in order to uncover the hidden assets.
-Ultimately, the aim is to achieve a public disclosure as if the portfolio was a listed company, using international accounting standards according to International Financial Reporting Standards (IFRS), as done by Solidium, the Finnish National Wealth Fund
+Ultimately, the aim is to achieve at least the same quality of information as if the portfolio was a listed company, using international accounting standards according to International Financial Reporting Standards (IFRS), as done by Solidium, the Finnish National Wealth Fund.

 The Asset Map could be used as a feasibility study to gain a better understanding of the potential value and revenues generated from better management of public assets.

-Publishing a Portfolio Overview, outlining the value and yield of the total portfolio, could help create awareness and generate public support for professionalizing the management of the portfolio.
+Publishing a Portfolio Overview of both the real estate and the operational assets, outlining the value and yield of the total portfolio, could help create awareness and generate public support for professionalizing the management of the portfolio.
 Since this simple document is not formally audited, it can be finalized in a few months on the back of the Asset Map, as was done in Lithuania, Ukraine and Greece.

 Developing Public Assets